AceDataCloud/SoraAPI/README.md

 - `prompt`: the prompt.
 - `callback_url`: the URL to which the result needs to be returned.

-After selection, you can see that the corresponding code is generated on the right side, as shown in the image below:
+After selection, you can see that the corresponding code is generated on the right side, as shown in the image:

 <p><img src="https://cdn.acedata.cloud/g04qjz.png" width="500" class="m-auto"></p>

-Click the "Try" button to test it.
-As shown in the above image, we obtained the following result:
+Click the "Try" button to test, as shown in the image above, and we get the following result:

 ```json
 {